openprocurement/openprocurement.api/docs/source/qualification.rst

   Location: /tenders/64e93250be76435397e8c992ed4214d1/awards/ea36a10ad89649ccac253f23d8e0e80d HTTP/1.1

 Note that after award rejection the next bid in the value-sorted bid sequence becomes subject of subsequent award.
-For convenience you can see the `Location` response header from the response above that point next award in "pending" state.
+For convenience you can use the `Location` response header from the response above that is pointing award in "pending" state.

 Contract Awarding